cloudsoft/aws-cfn-connector-for-terraform/cloudsoft-terraform-template/docs/user-guide.md

 # User guide

 Once the CloudFormation connector for Terraform [is installed](installation-guide.md), you can begin to use the new custom type
-`Cloudsoft::Terraform::Template` to deploy Terraform configuration.
+`Cloudsoft::Terraform::Infrastructure` to deploy Terraform configuration.
 This can be added along side any other CloudFormation resources.

 ## Syntax